Mack Truck workers begin strike at plants in 3 states

 The union says many issues are unresolved, including wages, job security and pension and health benefits.

-Mack Trucks President Martin Weissburg said the two sides had been making progress.
-He says he's "surprised and disappointed" that the union decided to walk out "rather than to allow our employees to keep building trucks and engines while the parties continued to negotiate."
+Mack Trucks President Martin Weissburg says he's "surprised and disappointed" that the union decided to walk out "rather than to allow our employees to keep building trucks and engines while the parties continued to negotiate."

+The action comes amid a weekslong United Automobile Workers strike at General Motors plants.